Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 "This is like an End-Game.
 There's no going back." ~Saul Goodman

 The Vacuum Cleaner Repair Man who specialized in sending people into hiding was first mentioned in Season 3 as a strategy Walt could take to hide from Gus and his men.
-In the final eight episodes it would you play a vital roll in the finale of the series.
+In the final eight episodes, it would you play a vital role in the finale of the series.
 Both Saul and Walt you use this contact to go into hiding.

 The Mountain Bar in New Hampshire